Prompt Library Configuration¶

 analyst:

-system_prompts: # Direct prompts
+# Direct string prompts

 - "You help with analysis."

-library_system_prompts: # Reference library prompts
+# Reference library prompts

-- expert_analyst
+reference: expert_analyst

-- step_by_step
+reference: step_by_step

 Prompt Categories¶